 How I Use These Fares

-Booking fares depend on your personal travel needs.
+Booking fares depends on your personal travel needs.
 Living in Southeast Wisconsin, I have several train options.
 I often take Amtrak from Sturtevant, but sometimes, I use Metra to get to Chicago and connect with other trains.

 I choose different fares based on the level of flexibility I need.

-For instance, when I travel on Amtrak’s Floridian (or most long-distance trains), I usually opt for a Value Fare for the outbound train to Chicago since the departure time is unlikely to change.
 However, I prefer to book a Flex Fare for my return trip to allow for last-minute changes.
-This flexibility is helpful if my train arrives early and I want to catch an earlier one or if it’s delayed and I need to adjust my plans without much hassle.
+This flexibility is helpful if my train arrives early and I want to catch an earlier one, or if it gets delayed, I need to adjust my plans without much hassle.

 The best part?
 If I decide that Metra is a better option for the return trip, I can cancel my Amtrak ticket and get a full refund.